-The James Aronson Awards for Social Justice Journalism honor original, written reporting that brings to light widespread injustices, their human consequences, underlying causes, and possible reforms.
-This includes exposing discrimination based on race, class, gender, religion or sexual orientation; economic exploitation; violations of human rights, civil liberties or free expression; environmental degradation; and brutality to civilians in war.
+The James Aronson Awards for Social Justice Journalism honor original, written English-language reporting from the U.S. media that brings to light widespread injustices, their human consequences, underlying causes, and possible reforms.
+This includes but is not limited to: discrimination, exploitation, violations of human rights or civil liberties, and environmental degradation.

 The Award is administered by the Hunter College Department of Film & Media Studies and an Awards Committee of journalists and media critics.
-The Award is presented each Spring at Hunter College of the City University of New York.
-Prize winners generally attend a question-and-answer session with students and an awards ceremony and reception.
-The Awards Committee solicits nominations from a large group of writers and editors across the country and through advertisements in journalism magazines.
-Citizens and individuals concerned about social justice journalism are also invited to make nominations.
-Individuals should submit one copy of the nominated work.
-Paid publications and professional authors should submit 15 copies.
+The Award is presented each spring at Hunter College of the City University of New York.